The History of Life Insurance

 1837-1875

-The financial crisis created a shift towards mutualization in 1837, and 17 mutuals that required little initial capital were chartered.
+The financial crisis shifted businesses towards mutualization in 1837, and 17 mutuals (that required little initial capital) were chartered.
 The spread of these mutuals created a boom period for life insurance companies, thus prompting the foundation of the Widows and Orphans Friendly company in Newark.
 They had only one product: burial insurance.
-This was the first company to make life insurance available to the working class.
+This company was the first to make life insurance available to the working class.
 That company is what we know today as Prudential.

 1911-1930

-In 1911, Equitable Life Assurance Society wrote a policy covering all 125 employees of Pantasote Leather Company.
-This was the birth of group life insurance.
-After World War 1, life insurance sales rose dramatically, and by the Great Depression, there were life insurance policies for almost as many people that lived in the United States at the time – roughly 120 million policies.
+In 1911, the Equitable Life Assurance Society wrote a policy covering all 125 employees of Pantasote Leather Company.
+This occasion was the birth of group life insurance.
+After World War I, life insurance sales rose dramatically.
+By the Great Depression, there were life insurance policies for almost as many people living in the United States at the time – roughly 120 million policies.

 1965-1976

-Serviceman’s Group Life was a law enacted during this time period to ensure coverage for members of the army on active duty.
-By the end of World War II, roughly 72 percent of the adult population in the United States owned some sort of life insurance.
+Serviceman’s Group Life was an enacted law during this period to ensure coverage for army members on active duty.
+By the end of World War II, roughly 72 percent of the adult population in the United States owned some form of life insurance.

 2001-2010